romanmurzac/DrivenPath/chapter_8/README.md

 ![Image 8.10](../media/image_8.10.PNG)

 #### Test producer Lambda function
-Choose option `Upload from`, select `zip file` and choose from your local disk the archieved lambda function that was generated with the name `lambda_function.zip`.\
+Choose option `Upload from`, select `zip file` and choose from your local disk the archived lambda function that was generated with the name `lambda_function.zip`.\
 Navigate to the `Test` section and press option `Test`.
 It will run the Lambda function and there will be execution logs under *Details* option.\
 ![Image 8.11](../media/image_8.11.PNG)